oatlog/oatlog/doc/report/main.typ

 We run the entire egglog testsuite (93 tests) to validate oatlog.
 We compare the number of e-classes in egglog and oatlog to check if oatlog is likely producing the same result.

-Right now, we fail most test because primitive functions are not implemented.
-Additionally, some tests are not very relevant for AOT compilation, for example extraction commands.
+Right now, we fail most tests because primitive functions are not implemented.
+Additionally, some tests are not very relevant for AOT compilation and supporting them is not really desirable.
+An example of this are extraction commands, since egglog-language-level commands are run at Oatlog startup and Oatlog extraction is better handled using the run-time API.

 For a list of currently passing tests, see @passingtests.